mibradl/DevOps/Chapter10_Container_Orchestration_with_Kubernetes/Module_5_Main_Kubectl_Commands/README.md

-  quota                 Create a quota with the specified name role                  Create a role with single rule rolebinding           Create a role binding for a particular role or cluster role secret                Create a secret using a specified subcommand service               Create a service using a specified subcommand serviceaccount        Create a service account with the specified name token                 Request a service account token
+  quota                 Create a quota with the specified name role                  Create a role with single rule rolebinding           Create a role binding for a particular role or cluster role zecret                Create a zecret using a specified subcommand service               Create a service using a specified subcommand serviceaccount        Create a service account with the specified name token                 Request a service account token